 - Weighing balance

-- Moulding machine for chewing gum (e.g., stainless steel popsicle mould, plastic basket injection mould, injection plastic air purifier mould, launch mould and die/tooling, etc.)
+- Molding machine for chewing gum (e.g., stainless steel popsicle mold, plastic basket injection mold, injection plastic air purifier mold, launch mold and die/tooling, etc.)

 - Kneading machine/rollers